Tr0py/RDMA-Competition-2020/ex1-throughput/README.md

 Key idea: We measure the time of client transfering $N$ bytes of data to server, so the throughput between them is $N/Time$.

 A little more detail: Every time we send $N$ bytes of data to server with different packet size, when server receives all of the data, it tells the client.
 (Server replys "done" when it receives $N$ bytes of data.)
+Notice: This will introduce unintended overhead, buf we fixed that:) we'll measure the overhead first.

 ** Features:  **

 * We do warm-up rounds to get OS ready first.
 * We keep measuring the throughput until is stable (varaiation < 1%).
+* Since server sends an extra "done" message to client to indicate the ending of data transfer, it introduces overhead, which is exactly the half time of RTT.
+We takes it into consideration: we measures the RTT at first and minus the overhad when calculating throughput.

 > Sizes/Byte: 1 2 4 8 16 32 64 128 256 512 1024